Scowluga/q-by-practice/puzzles/4_four_is_magic/README.md

 - We are now at a small number.
 We append final result `"eighty nine"` to obtain string `"six thousand seven hundred eighty nine"` and terminate.

-This denomination logic is specified in the [denom function](magic.q#L8).
-The finite state machine is built and traversed in the [itos function](magic.q#L15).
+This denomination logic is specified in the [denom function](magic.q#L7) to be used in the [itos conversion function](magic.q#L12).
 This encapsulation leads to a very flexible and readable solution.